 Low.
-Potential erosion may occur when moderately to highly sloping terrains are disturbed for the construction of Production tube wells and pipe line.
-The impacts are expected to be negative small scale, site-specific within a relatively small area and can be minimized by mitigation measures.
+Potential erosion may occur when moderately to highly sloping terrains are disturbed for the construction of Deep Tara Tube wells.
+The impacts are expected to be negative, small scale, site-specific within a relatively small area and minimized by mitigation measures.